Skip to main content

 str | None

-Categorical failure label assigned by the server monitor during evaluation — for example "loop", "hedge", "edit_revert", or "test_repeat".
-None if the pattern was not associated with a specific monitor failure.
-Useful for understanding what class of problem the injected guidance addresses.
+Categorical failure label from the server’s monitor evaluation (for example a loop or contradiction label).
+None when the pattern is not associated with a specific monitor failure.

 model_family